-Key Actions Responsibilities Records Review Erosion Mine Manager Survey data.
-Annual Rehabilitation Report Consider benched mining design on highwalls.
-GIS data and plans.
-Section 8.3 Slopes of major tracks are to be &lt;10 degrees or have cross drains/banks installed.
-Photography and site inspections See Section 11 Where unsuitable soils are present, tracks are to be stabilised with crushed bricks, concrete, gravel or similar. reports.
+Key Actions Responsibilities Records Review Consider benched mining design on highwalls.
+Slopes of major tracks are to be &lt;10 degrees or have cross drains/banks installed.
+Where unsuitable soils are present, tracks are to be stabilised with crushed bricks, concrete, gravel or similar.
 Track walk or lightly rip exposed surfaces to encourage infiltration of rainwater.
 Achieve ground coverage factor of at least 0.05 (70%) via vegetation, mulch or similar within 30 days of completion of works on rehabilitated areas.
-Sediment Mine Manager Survey data.
-Annual Rehabilitation Report Sediment dams designed for 90th % 5-day storm event.
+Mine Manager Survey data.
 GIS data and plans.
-Section 8.3 Capacity of sediment dams to be monitored for available capacity.
-Photography and site inspections See Section 11 Drains to be designed for 1 in 10-year design storm. reports.
+Photography and site inspections reports.
+Annual Rehabilitation Report Section 8.3 See Section 11 Sediment Sediment dams designed for 90th % 5-day storm event.
+Capacity of sediment dams to be monitored for available capacity.
+Drains to be designed for 1 in 10-year design storm.
 Spillways to be designed for 1 in 100-year design storm.
 Receiving capacity of sediment dams to be maintained by reuse of water on-site for dust suppression and discharge when required in accordance with EPL conditions.
 Drains to be installed to direct dirty surface water to sediment dams.
 Installation of silt fences around disturbed area as appropriate.
 No silt fences to be constructed in areas of concentrated flows.
 Upstream clean water to be diverted via diversion drains or bunds as far as possible.
-Wind Erosion Mine Manager Weather data.
-Annual Rehabilitation Report Water cart to be engaged during mining, hauling and rehabilitation activities.
+Mine Manager Survey data.
+GIS data and plans.
+Photography and site inspections reports.
+Annual Rehabilitation Report Section 8.3 See Section 11 Wind Erosion Water cart to be engaged during mining, hauling and rehabilitation activities.
+During adverse conditions: Cease mining or hauling activities in adverse wind conditions; and Increase water cart frequency Mine Manager Weather data.
 Watercart usage/pumping volumes.
-Section 8.3 During adverse conditions: Photography and site inspections See Section 11 Cease mining or hauling activities in adverse wind conditions; and reports.
-Increase water cart frequency Water Quality Mine manager Water testing reports.
-Annual Rehabilitation Report Water quality discharged meets the objective of Section 120 of the Protection of the Environment Operations Act 1997 and EPL NATA Accredited laboratory EPL annual returns Section 8.3 20938 conditions.
-In particular, 'downstream' water quality monitoring will record total suspended solids <50mg/L. See Section 11
+Photography and site inspections reports.
+Annual Rehabilitation Report Section 8.3 See Section 11 Water Quality Water quality discharged meets the objective of Section 120 of the Protection of the Environment Operations Act 1997 and EPL 20938 conditions.
+In particular, 'downstream' water quality monitoring will record total suspended solids &lt;50mg/L. Mine manager NATA Accredited laboratory Water testing reports.
+EPL annual returns Annual Rehabilitation Report Section 8.3 See Section 11